cloudmesh-community/book/chapters/cloud/qemu.md

 > This is a very important option.
 It allows us to use the KVM
 > technology to emulate the architecture we want.
 Without it, QEMU will
-> use software rendering which is very slow.
+> use software rendering, which is very slow.
 That is why we must use
 > this option, just make sure that the virtualization options are
 > enabled from your computer BIOS.